sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 wget
 ```

-You can not only add packages but also remove them.
-Since we control the environment in which our hardware will work, we can remove any of the firmware that will be useless to us:
+You can add or remove packages.
+Since you control the environment in which your hardware will work, you can remove any of the firmware that will be useless to you:

 ```bash
 # unnecessary firmware